Josh Rojas Player Props: Mariners vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks seventh in MLB.
+- The pitching staff for the Orioles has a collective 9.2 K/9, the sixth-best in the league.

-- The Orioles' 4.09 team ERA ranks 14th among all league pitching staffs.
+- The Orioles have the 14th-ranked team ERA among all MLB pitching staffs (4.10).

+- Orioles pitchers combine to allow 132 total home runs at a clip of 1.1 per game (to rank 11th in the league).

-- The right-hander's most recent time out was on Saturday against the New York Mets, when he went seven innings, surrendering three earned runs while allowing four hits.
+- His most recent appearance came on Sunday against the New York Mets, when the righty tossed 4 2/3 scoreless innings while allowing three hits.

+- In 21 games this season, the 26-year-old has a 3.19 ERA and 8.3 strikeouts per nine innings, while allowing a batting average of .230 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.